JakeCooper/OnePlusTwoBot/README.md

 3. Click links in your gmail inbox (or add a python script to automate this)

 ### Method 2
+1. Run GmailExploit2.py
+2. Enter your email WITHOUT @gmail.com when prompted.
+3. Run EmailParser.py
+4. Enter your email WITH @gmail.com.
+5. Enter your password

 ## GuerrillaMail Exploit (working as of 8.4.2015)